paymill/paymill-documentation/guides/reference/testing.html.md

 ## 1. Which credit card information should you use for testing?

 In order to perform test payments, simply use the following credit card numbers.
 That way nothing can go wrong.
-Moreover, the system won’t have any difficulty accepting this format.
+Moreover, the system won't have any difficulty accepting this format.
 When testing 3-D Secure payments you will get an extra password page.
 Please read the 3-D Secure frame carefully and enter the displayed or any custom password in the hints field.

 <div class="important">
   **From August 2014**